stackql/fullstackchronicles.io/src/blog/2022-11-26-aws-iam-vs-google-iam/index.md

 IAM Bindings (and the permissions they enable) are inherited from ancestor nodes in the GCP hierarchy.
 A Principal's net effective permissions are the union of the permissions assigned through IAM Bindings in the Project and the permissions set through IAM Bindings in all ancestor nodes (including Folders and the Org itself).

 ## Summary
 IAM governs access and entitlements to services and resources in cloud providers, although the design, implementation, and terminology are quite different as you get into the details.
 This is not to say one approach is better than the other, but as a multi-cloud warrior, you should understand the differences.

+> if you have enjoyed this post, please consider [__buying me a coffee ☕__](https://www.buymeacoffee.com/jeffreyaven) to help me keep writing!